 To be eligible as a state, county or local political candidate, there are basic qualifications you’ll need to meet.
 These requirements are determined by the laws and regulations of your state and district.

-There are three basic requirements to hold office in the United States:
+There are three basic requirements to hold political office in the United States:

 - You need to be a citizen.